wso2-extensions/mi-inbound-cdc/docs/config.md

 3. Further, let's assume that you need to listen to the data changes corresponding to insert and delete operations in the products table.
 4. Download the JDBC driver from the MySQL website.
-5. Unzip the archive and Copy the mysql-connector-java-5.1.45-bin.jar JAR and place it in the &lt;Product Home>/wso2/lib directory.
+5. Unzip the archive and Copy the `mysql-connector-java-*-bin.jar` JAR and place it in the `&lt;Product Home>/wso2/lib` directory.
-6. Download the cdc-orbit jar from [here](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place in &lt;Product Home>/dropins.
+6. Download the latest Debezium orbit jar from [nexus](https://maven.wso2.org/nexus/content/repositories/public/org/wso2/orbit/debezium/debezium/) and place in `&lt;Product Home>/dropins`.

 7. Enable binlog